The GM 3.8-Liter V6 Throttle Body: A Well-Earned Reputation

 What Does a Throttle Body Actually Do?

-On the 3.8L specifically, the throttle body is a cast aluminum unit with a butterfly-style throttle plate.
+On the cable 3.8L, the throttle body is a cast aluminum unit with a butterfly-style throttle plate.
 It's a simple design.
 The reason it fails isn't complicated engineering — it's wear, buildup, and age.

 Why Does the GM 3.8L Throttle Body Fail?